 Why merino wool?

-Merino is super light but very warm – it has a weight to warmth metric other materials can't come close to.
+Extrafine Merino is super light but very warm – it has a weight to warmth metric other materials can't come close to.
 The fabric has a natural loft that traps heat very efficiently between the fibres, making it warmer than a synthetic of the same weight.
-But it's also good in the heat as Merino regulates your body temperature really well.
+But it's also good in the heat as Extrafine Merino regulates your body temperature really well.
 Andy Murray loves to wear merino on the tennis courts even!

-This makes Merino a 3 season material – it is called extrafine for a reason.
+This makes our Extrafine Merino a 3 season material – it is called extrafine for a reason.
 It breathes, and unlike bulky wool sweaters can be layered in late September or fly solo in early May, and all the days in-between.

 Here’s the nerd research behind it all: